ISSA Chapter Meeting 6 August 2024:

 Glad to have you, thank you for joining!

-Resources on website, we do now have a separate mentorship program; we are passionate about what resources are out there!
+Education: Resources on website, we do now have a separate mentorship program; we are passionate about what resources are out there!

 Goals: Provide educational resources, mentorship opportunities, team-building/collaboration, hands-on industry tool familiarization, certification tracking/pipeline